Italian Cod Fish Soup Recipe

 - Dry white wine: used to deglaze the pot and bring out more flavors

-- Lemon juice: compliments seafood with a vibrant tanginess
+- Lemon juice: complements seafood with a vibrant tanginess

 - Dried Italian seasoning: a simple way to add lots of flavor to soups and stews